Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Contents:

-What Crawl Budget Means for Googlebot?
+What Does Crawl Budget Mean for Googlebot?

-To put it simply, crawl budget is the number of pages that Googlebot can and wants to crawl on your website.
+To put it simply, the crawl budget is the number of pages that Googlebot can and wants to crawl on your website.

 This number is determined by a few factors, including: